dev-cafe/cmake-cookbook/chapter-04/recipe-05/README.md

-# Dynamic analysis to detect memory defects
+# Using dynamic analysis to detect memory defects

 Abstract to be written ...